snhwrd/depscripter/README.md

-# Depscripter
+# depscripter

-Depscripter is a zero-dependency CLI tool and library that automatically adds [PEP 723](https://peps.python.org/pep-0723/) inline script metadata to Python scripts.
+depscripter is a zero-dependency CLI tool and library that automatically adds [PEP 723](https://peps.python.org/pep-0723/) inline script metadata to Python scripts.
 It scans imports, resolves installed versions from the current environment, and injects the appropriate metadata block.

 ## Installation